YuNariai/project_QIAO/README.md

 * **AWS**:
-AWS Breaket supports several quantum platforms.
+AWS Braket supports several quantum platforms.
 Specifically, IonQ has the advantage of long coherence which is required for our project to train a Randon Quantum Neural Network.